keyboard_arrow_up

 Shear Cutting Tooth

-A type of tooth used on surface and external broaches, positioned so that it does not make a right angle with the direction of broach motion.
+A type of tooth used on surface and external broaches, designed to avoid a right angle with the direction of broach motion.

 Side Relief